vortex-logger/vortex-logger/docs/transports.md

 <a id="bingo-logger-gelf"></a>
 ### bingo-logger-gelf

-Pino GELF ([bingo-logger-gelf]) is a transport for the Pino logger.
-Pino GELF receives Pino logs from stdin and transforms them into [GELF format][gelf] before sending them to a remote [Graylog server][graylog] via UDP.
+bingo GELF ([bingo-logger-gelf]) is a transport for the bingo logger. bingo GELF receives bingo logs from stdin and transforms them into [GELF format][gelf] before sending them to a remote [Graylog server][graylog] via UDP.

 ```sh
 $ node your-app.js | bingo-logger-gelf log